benwoody/rSplunk/README.txt

 == DESCRIPTION:

-This is a gem to request auth tokens and verify a users credintials.
+This is a gem to request auth tokens and verify a users credintials for tpSplunk.

 == SYNOPSIS:

-require 'tpauth'
+require 'splunk'

+foo = Splunk::Auth.new
-foo = Tpauth::Token.full('email address', 'password')
+foo.token('email address', 'password')

 == REQUIREMENTS:

-install tpauth gem
+install splunk gem

 == INSTALL: